Skip to content

 Digventures is a crowdsourced, crowdfunded organisation making archaeology accessible to everyone.

-In 2021, they teamed up with Humap to try out our new tool – Placemaker.
+In 2021, they teamed up with Humap to try out our map-drawing tool – Placemaker.

 Prefer video?
 Humap co-founder and co-director Ed Jones gave a talk on Placemaker and Digventures at GeoMob.
-You can find it here (it begins at 5:52).
+Ed’s talk begins at 5:52.

 H.E.R’s (Historic Environment Records) exist for every area of the U.K., but are often unreliable or incomplete.
 Digventures and ArchAI, funded by a Nesta Collective Intelligence Grant, set out to find out how crowd intelligence and artificial intelligence could work together to identify sites of archaeological interest and improve the reliability of existing H.E.R’s.